The lowdown (in their own words...)

 The star performers

-Asset based lending; Charities and not-for-profit; Clinical negligence: claimant; Commercial property; Contentious trusts and probate; Corporate and commercial; Court of Protection; Crime: fraud; Education; Family; IT and telecoms; Insolvency and corporate recovery; Intellectual property; Local government; Pensions; Personal injury: claimant; Personal tax, trusts and probate; Professional negligence: claimant; Property litigation; Public sector: education.
+Administrative and public law; Asset based lending; Clinical negligence: claimant; Commercial litigation; Commercial property; Contentious trusts and probate; Corporate and commercial; Court of protection; Debt recovery; Education; Family; Fraud: white-collar crime; M&A: smaller deals, up to £50m; Personal injury: claimant; Personal tax, trusts and probate; Planning; Product liability: claimant; Sport; Travel: personal injury.

-Hayley Johnson BLS associate, banking and finance, Sheffield
+Hayley Johnson BLS senior associate, banking and finance, Sheffield

 Ravi Francis private wealth associate, London